UNC-Libraries/SCTS-Documentation/Accessioning.md

 - If you cannot find the resource you need, click Cancel or the X at the upper right to exit the Browse Resources screen without selecting a resource.
 You will need to spawn a new resource record from the accession record.

-- To spawn a resource record, click **Spawn**, and select **Resource**.
+- To spawn a resource record, save your accession record, then click **Spawn**, and select **Resource**.
 The new editable resource record displays.

-> REMINDER THAT IN ORDER TO SPAWN YOU HAVE TO HAVE SAVED YOUR ACCESSION RECORD ALREADY?

 ![screenshot](https://user-images.githubusercontent.com/58087302/76984065-b8dd6180-6914-11ea-96d0-0f930db25a2b.png "screenshot related resources 2")